jxxcarlson/blockParser/README.md

 3. Arranging the blocks in a tree
 4. The partial order
 5. Finite State Machines
+6. Annotated String Arrays and Source Maps
-6. Injectivity
+7. Injectivity
-7. Interactive use (Elm repl)
+8. Interactive use (Elm repl)
-8. Tests and Benchmarks
+9. Tests and Benchmarks

 ## 1 BlockParser

-The function `parseStringArray` transforms an array of lines of source text for a block markup language into a tree of block data.
+The function `parseStringArray` transforms an array of lines of source text for a block markup language into a tree of blocks.
 There are three kinds of blocks.

 - Ordinary paragraphs.
 These consist of contiguous